-- it contains at most two terminal nodes: one labeled 1 and the other 0; if the represented function is a tautology (or a function with no model), the graph is reduced to a unique node labeled 1 (or 0). - for any internal node s, var(s) < var(lc(s)) and var(s) < var(rc(s)), but if $var(s) = x_i$, we do not have necessarily neither $var(lc(s)) = x{i+1}$, nor $var(rc(s)) = x{i+1}$, nor var(lc(s)) = var(rc(s)).
+- it contains at most two terminal nodes: one labeled 1 and the other 0; if the represented function is a tautology (or a function with no model), the graph is reduced to an unique node labeled 1 (or 0). - for any internal node s, var(s) < var(lc(s)) and var(s) < var(rc(s)), but if $var(s) = x_i$, we do not have necessarily neither $var(lc(s)) = x{i+1}$, nor var(lc(s)) = var(rc(s)).

-The size of a OBDD can be significantly reduced using other reductions in order to obtain a Reduced OBDD (ROBDD).
+The size of a OBDD can be significantly reduced using other reductions in order to obtain a ROBDD, that is a Reduced OBDD.
 The reduction of the graph associated to a formula F relies on an elimination of redundant nodes.
-This reduction does not modify the satisfiability of the encoded formula, but allows to reduce considerably the OBDD size compared to the decision tree.
-The elimination of redundancy in the graph representing the function is defined by these three transformations:
+This reduction does not modify the satisfiability of the formula coded, but allows to reduce considerably the OBDD size compared to the decision tree.
+The elimination of redundancy in the graph representing the coded function is defined by this three transformations:

-- 1. duplicated terminal node elimination: all terminal nodes labeled 0 (or 1) are merged in only one node labeled 0 (or 1). - 2. duplicated internal node elimination: if two internal nodes u and v are such that var(u) = var(v), lc(u) = lc(v) and rc(u) = rc(v), then these nodes are merged. - 3. redundant internal node elimination: an internal node u verifying lc(u) = rc(u) is eliminated, the retractable incident edge of u being directed towards lc(u).
+- 1. duplicated external node elimination: all external nodes labeled 0 (or 1) are merged in only one node labeled 0 (or 1). - 2. duplicated internal node elimination: if two internal nodes u and v are such that var(u) = var(v), lc(u) = lc(v) and rc(u) = rc(v), then these nodes are merged. - 3. redundant internal node elimination: an internal node u verifying lc(u) = rc(u) is eliminated, the retractable incident edge of u being directed towards lc(u).

 The graph representing a boolean function is reduced if it contains no internal node u such that lc(u) = rc(u), and if it does not contain two distinct internal nodes u and v such that the sub-graphs rooted by u and v are isomorphic (i.e. they represent a same function).
 A ROBDD is a reduced graph representing a boolean function.
-Figure 1 (b) gives an example of ROBDD.
-The reduced graphs possess some properties [4]:
+The reduced graphs possess some properties [8]:

-- For every reduced graph, for every node u of this graph, the sub-graph rooted by u is a reduced graph. - Given a boolean function F and an order on the variables of F, there is a unique (up to isomorphism) reduced graph representing this function; it is the ROBDD representing F. Any other graph representing F contains more nodes.
+- For every reduced graph, for every node u of this graph, the sub-graph rooted by u is a reduced graph. - Given a boolean function F and an order on the variables of F, there is an unique (up to isomorphism) reduced graph representing this function; it is the ROBDD representing F. Any other graph representing F contains more nodes.

 The ROBDD reduction depends on the variable ordering.
-The order impact on the size of the ROBDD can be significant [5].
+The order impact on the size of the ROBDD can be significant [12].
 For example, for boolean functions representing the addition of integer numbers, the size of the ROBDD can grow linear to exponential.
 Furthermore, there are some pathological cases, as boolean functions representing the multiplication of integer numbers, for some order, the size of the ROBDD is exponential.
+Figure 2 provides two examples of reduction according to two different orders for the formula considered in Figure 1